 |esxcli vsan||Namespace for Virtual SAN management commands.
 See the vSphere Storage publication for details.|

-The following is a compilation of esxcli commands, sorted by namespace, I tend to use on a regular basis.
+The following is a compilation of esxcli commands in vSphere, sorted by namespace, which I tend to use on a regular basis.
 It is by no means exhaustive as there are too many examples to mention.
 If you want the whole shebang, have a look at VMware’s documentation site.

 #1: esxcli system version get

 Description: Returns the ESXi build and version numbers.

 #2: esxcli system hostname get